na-na-hi/renget/archive/smgenlorePh2P2.md

 ***

    Mulan is now overseeing the rebuild of the Corrupted Joust village - but is conflicted with following Guan's advice to go to Yggdrasil, as she'd be abandoning her peasants.
-She thinks on it while doing a few combat exercises and via Worshippower-empathy/telepathy realises her followers are scared of shit that's forebodingly about to go down.
+She thinks on it while doing a few combat exercises, and via Worshippower-empathy/telepathy realises her followers are scared shitless about the foreboding stuff that's about to go down.
-   ENTER a very shellshocked / mindraped Persephone in a steroetypical 'mysterious cloak'.
+   ENTER a very shellshocked / mindraped Persephone in a stereotypical 'mysterious cloak'.
 Mulan 'recognises' her, but at the same time has never met her before and can't even see her face, Guan Yu approaches the two and explains that even if they're not in the same Pantheon, just by sensing Worshippower, the Gods can understand who else is divine and who isn't (which is how Mulan 'knows' about Persephone, even if she never heard of her *and presumably how they actually understand each other's language*).
-PTSDsephone shakily directs them to see Baba Yaga instead of Yggdrasil, Guan chokes on his breath in the mere shock of hearing the name of Babushka, and as fast as Persephone arrived, they're all reluctantly off.
+PTSDsephone shakily directs them to see Baba Yaga instead of Yggdrasil, Guan chokes on his breath in the mere shock of hearing the name of Babushka - and as fast as Persephone arrived, they're all reluctantly off.

+***

    Baba gets a bit giddy, then is reminded by her skull-shadows that that fabric of reality is getting weak *(again, implying it's happened before)*, before a small explanation that (her) older / more chaotic wild magic = stronger than conventional but focused and consistant magic *(generally the same concept applied to the Gods / Pantheons)*.
-   Persephone pops up out of the ground outside Baba's chickenhut with Mulan and Guan Yu after taking a personal underground plant-bullet-train.
-PTSDsephone desparately looks for approval from the two Chinese and is promptly walled.
+   Persephone pops up out of the ground outside Baba's chickenhut, along with Mulan and Guan Yu, after taking a personal underground plant-bullet-train.
+PTSDsephone desperately looks for approval from the two Chinese acquaintances and is promptly stonewalled.
 Guan explains to Mulan that *~~with the feint smell of cheap vodka in the air, and Cheeki Breeki Hardbass Anthem playing in the distance,~~* they must be in the Slavic territory now.

-   Baba greets them, laughs Persephone's 'debt' to her off, basically tells Guan Yu to fuck off and pulls 'le crone putting her arm around le young girl' trope with Mulan.
+   Baba greets them, laughs Persephone's 'debt' off, basically tells Guan Yu to fuck off and pulls 'le crone putting her arm around le young girl' trope with Mulan.
 Persephone demands ~~*Baba Yaga's strongest potions*~~ the apparent information on how to fix Yggdrasil as part of her deal, Baba retorts that ~~*her strongest potions would kill a God, let alone a beast, that Yggdrasil can't handle Baba's strongest potions*~~ she only ever implied Persephone might hear the answer on what to do, not that she'd be given a tutorial.
 	Mulan does the one thing you don't ever do with Baba, asks for Baba to name a damn price for the info already, then quickly gets pulled to the side for le deal.

 -> ![Grim Omen House](https://files.catbox.moe/idivzd.jpg) <-